-- \ These related party transactions also constitute connected transactions or continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules. - (c) Other transactions with related parties:
+- These related party transactions also constitute connected transactions or continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules. - (c) Other transactions with related parties:

 On 30 March 2020, a subsidiary of the Group entered into a two-year lease agreement ending 30 March 2022 with Beijing Elite Investments Limited, as lessor, a company held as to 50% equity interests by Ms. Chan Wai Kay, Katherine, Deputy Chairman and an executive Director of the Company.
-At 31 December 2021, the right-of-use assets and lease liabilities related to this lease arrangement were HK\$178,000 (2020: HK\$892,000) and HK\$194,000 (2020: HK\$949,000), respectively.
+During the year ended 31 December 2022, the lease has renewed, and addition of right-of-use assets and corresponding lease liabilities are recognised as HK\$2,378,000 at the commencement date.
+As at 31 December 2022, the right-of-use assets and lease liabilities related to this lease arrangement were HK\$774,000 (2021: HK\$178,000) and HK\$793,000 (2021: HK\$194,000), respectively.